pytroll/pytroll-collectors/doc/source/index.rst

 The configuration file in INI format needs a section called ``[DEFAULT]`` and one or more sections corresponding to what should be gathered.
-The ``[DEFAULT]`` section should contain exactly one field:
+The ``[DEFAULT]`` section holds common items for all other sections.
+It can be used to define the regions:

 regions
     A whitespace separated list of names corresponding to areas for